Border control: Border security

 Border security refers to measures taken by one or more governments to enforce their border control policies.
-Such measures target a variety of issues, ranging from customs violations and trade in unlawful goods to the suppression of unauthorised migration or travel.
+Such measures target a variety of issues, ranging from customs violations and trade in unlawful goods to the suppression of unauthorized migration or travel.
 The specific border security measures taken by a jurisdiction vary depending on the priorities of local authorities and are affected by social, economic, and geographical factors.

 In India, which maintains free movement with Nepal and Bhutan, border security focuses primarily on the Bangladeshi, Pakistani, and Myanmar borders.
 India's primary focus with regard to the border with Bangladesh is to deter unlawful immigration and drug trafficking.
 On the Pakistani border, the Border Security Force aims to prevent the infiltration of Indian territory by terrorists from Pakistan and other countries in the west (Afghanistan, Iraq, Syria, etc.).
 In contrast, India's border with Myanmar is porous and the 2021 military coup in Myanmar saw an influx of refugees seeking asylum in border states including Mizoram.
 The refoulement of Rohingya refugees is a contentious aspect of India's border control policy vis à vis Myanmar.

-Meanwhile, American border security policy is largely centred on the country's border with Mexico.
+Meanwhile, American border security policy is largely centered on the country's border with Mexico.
 Security along this border is composed of many distinct elements; including physical barriers, patrol routes, lighting, and border patrol personnel.
-In contrast, the border with Canada is primarily composed of joint border patrol and security camera programmes, forming the longest undefended border in the world.
+In contrast, the border with Canada is primarily composed of joint border patrol and security camera programs, forming the longest undefended border in the world.
 In remote areas along the border with Canada, where staffed border crossings are not available, there are hidden sensors on roads, trails, railways, and wooded areas, which are located near crossing points.